 Roles in Unhook the Stars (1996), Slums of Beverly Hills (1998) and Happy Accidents (1999) did little to keep up any momentum from her Oscar win, but a role in What Women Want (2000) alongside Mel Gibson, as well as a critically-acclaimed performance in In the Bedroom (2001), which got her a second Oscar nomination in 2002, brought Tomei's face and name back into the public's attention.
 In 2002, she was named Supporting Actress of the Year at the ShoWest Convention.

-In 2009 she received her third Academy Award nomination for her work in The Wrestler (2008).
-When she played Aunt May in Spider-Man: Homecoming (2017), she became known to a whole new generation.
+When she played Aunt May in Spider-Man: Homecoming (2017), Marisa became known to a whole new generation.
 She continues to work steadily on the big screen, playing a doctor who's instrumental in sanctioning a night in which all crime is legal in The First Purge (2018).

 Never married, Marisa was once rumored to have been engaged to actor Logan Marshall-Green, but he married actress Diane Gaeta in 2012.